Advice and exercises following an OASI 3rd/4th degree tear

 Please note, this page is printable by selecting the normal print options on your computer.

-• You could also try using an ice-pack – this will help to reduce swelling, and disperse bruising – your midwife will be able to get this for you.
+- You could also try using an ice-pack – this will help to reduce swelling, and disperse bruising – your midwife will be able to get this for you.
 When you are at home, you can make a simple ice pack by soaking a panty liner with water and placing this in the freezer.
 These are good to use for up to 10 minutes – in side lying only, use for 5mins then remove for a few minutes before replacing for a further 5mins.
 Caution: ice can burn so do not leave it in place for more than 5 minutes.
 Do not sit directly on ice.

-• Your stitches should dissolve within 2 weeks of delivery but may last longer.
+- Your stitches should dissolve within 2 weeks of delivery but may last longer.
 This is not usually problematic unless it is very painful, there is a change in vaginal discharge or you are feeling unwell.
-Please ensure you get your midwife to check before discharge at day 10 with any concerns.
+Please ensure you get your midwife to check your perineum before discharge at day 10 if you have any concerns.